Italy is one of the most gluten-free friendly places to travel. Find out more about traveling to Florence, Italy gluten-free!

 - Udi’s Bread

 Although we didn’t pack all the snacks we wanted, we discovered Schar gluten-free foods while in Venice, Florence, and Rome.
 Almost every grocery store carried Schar.
+I wrote a post on how to pack for Europe in just a carry on, if you are interested.

 Tips for ensuring a food-safe flight: